Hard Negative Mining: A Practical Guide for Senior Developers

 - Makes contrastive models converge faster

-Need well-curated positives Garbage positives → unreliable negatives.
+- Needs well-curated positives.
+Garbage positives → unreliable negatives.

 Summary